xoba/jira/readme.md

 same story goes for creating issues, deleting issues, and commenting on them.

+for incorporating jira into your git workflow, you can install hooks with ```jira hook.install``` (caution: overwrites existing hooks), then if the first token in your git commit subject is an issue ID, your message and commit info will be created as a comment.

 you should put exports like these into your ~/.bashrc file for convenience:

     export JIRA_USERNAME=joe.smith